 10. Turf Toe: Protecting the Big Toe Joint

-Turf toe is a sprain of the ligaments around the big toe joint, often caused by hyperextension of the toe.
+Turf toe is a sprain of the ligaments around the big toe joint, often brought on by hyperextension of the toe.

 Symptoms of turf toe include: